 General Terms and Conditions of Sale and Delivery

-The following general terms and conditions of sale and delivery (hereinafter referred to as “General Terms and Conditions”) of KRÜSS GmbH Wissenschaftliche Laborgeräte apply to all offers and order acceptances as well as to any deliveries, Services, other services and information provided.
-For the purposes of these General Terms and Conditions, a “Service” includes without limitation services, laboratory measurements, consultation services, assessments, development of methods and processes.
-These General Terms and Conditions shall only apply to transactions with entrepreneurs.
+The following general terms and conditions of sale and delivery (hereinafter referred to as “General Terms and Conditions”) of KRÜSS Scientific Instruments apply to all offers and order acceptances as well as to any deliveries, Service, other services, and information provided.
+For the purposes of these General Terms and Conditions, a “Service” includes without limitation services, laboratory measurements, consultation services, assessments, and development of methods and processes.
 Deviating conditions, if any, shall be ineffective unless expressly confirmed by us in writing.
 Our General Terms and Conditions shall apply even if we accept the customer’s performance without reservation despite being aware of the customer’s terms and conditions contrary to or deviating from our General Terms and Conditions.

 1. Conclusion of contract/Special right of rescission

 1.2.
-Subsequent changes or amendments shall not be binding on us unless expressly confirmed by us.
-Drawings, illustrations, weights and other documents relating to the offer generally apply subject to the usual tolerances, unless otherwise expressly confirmed by us.
+Subsequent changes or amendments shall not be binding to us unless expressly confirmed by us in writing.
+Drawings, illustrations, weights, and other documents relating to the offer generally apply subject to the usual tolerances, unless otherwise expressly confirmed by us.
 The customer shall bear the risk of incorrect information (sketches etc.) or wrong transmission of essential measurements.
-The customer shall be obliged to accept custom-made products.
+The customer shall be obliged to accept and pay for custom-made goods.

 2. Prices and terms of payment

 2.1.
 In case of changes of the order data that are mutually agreed upon or demanded by the customer, all previously stated prices become ineffective.
-The prices are stipulated ex works (“EXW”, Incoterms 2020) unless otherwise expressly agreed upon.
-The customer shall bear the costs for packaging, postage, other shipment costs and the VAT applicable at the time of delivery.
+The prices are stipulated Exworks, Matthews, NC (“EXW”, Incoterms 2020) or FOB, Matthews, NC unless otherwise expressly agreed upon.
+The customer shall bear the costs for shipment and the sales and/or import taxes applicable at the time of delivery.
 After order confirmation, any additional costs for changes made to the item or to the service upon the customer's request shall be charged to the customer.

 2.2.
-Unless otherwise expressly agreed upon, all payments are to be made net without deductions within 30 days after the date of invoice, or immediately for services and repairs (cf. no. 2.4).
+Unless otherwise expressly agreed upon, all payments are to be made net without deductions within 30 days after the date of invoice.
 Seminar fees are payable in advance (“Prepayment”).
 If a booked seminar is cancelled less than 14 days before its commencement, 50% of the seminar fees must be paid.
-Payments shall be made in euros to the bank account we stipulated, without deductions and net of expenses and costs.
-In case of any delay in payment, we shall be entitled to demand default interest amounting to 9 percent above the base rate and a late fee of EUR 40.00.
-We reserve the right to assert higher damage caused by such delay, if any.
+Payments shall be made in USD.
+In case of any delay in payment, interest will be charged at 1.5% per month, or the highest rate permissible under applicable law, calculated daily and compounded monthly.

-2.4.
-Deliveries to non-EU countries are subject to prepayment (cash in advance) or to a confirmed and irrevocable letter of credit.
+2.3.
+Deliveries to customers outside of the US and Canada are subject to prepayment (cash in advance) or to a confirmed and irrevocable letter of credit issued by a lending institution acceptable to us.

 2.5.
-If payment is not made in time, we reserve the right to refuse to execute subsequent orders.
+If payment is not made on time, we reserve the right to refuse to execute subsequent orders or to revoke net payment terms until open credit is re-established.

 2.6.
 We are entitled to refuse to perform if it becomes obvious after conclusion of the contract that our claim for payment is endangered due to the customer’s lack of financial capacities.
-The right to refuse performance does not apply if the payment is made or if a security is provided.
+The right to refuse performance does not apply if the payment is made or if a security, acceptable to us in our sole discretion, is provided.
 We shall be entitled to set a reasonable period during which the customer is obliged to effect counter-performance or to provide security concurrently against the chosen performance.
 After this period has lapsed without success, we shall be entitled to rescind the contract.
-For more information, please see section 321 of the German Civil Code.

 3.1.
-The customer has no right of set-off or retention except and to the extent the customer’s claims forming the basis of such right of set-off or retention are undisputed or established by declaratory judgment or are reciprocal to our claims (section 320 of the German Civil Code).
+The customer has no right of setoff or retention except and to the extent the customer’s claims forming the basis of such right of setoff or retention are undisputed or established by declaratory judgment.
 Moreover, the customer may only exercise a right of retention if the customer’s counterclaim is based on the same contractual relationship.

 4. Term of delivery and delay in delivery; delivery by sub-suppliers; force majeure

 4.1.
-The term of delivery we stated will not commence until all technical issues are clarified and the customer’s obligations are fulfilled properly and in due time.
+The term of delivery we stated will not commence until all technical and regulatory issues, including those referenced in Section 1.3 above, are satisfied and the customer’s obligations are fulfilled properly and in due time.
 To the extent import licenses or other approvals are required in the country of destination, the customer shall be obliged to provide us with the number, date of approval and term of validity thereof.

 4.2.
 The term of delivery is subject to the proviso that our sub-suppliers supply us correctly and in due time.
 The term of delivery shall be deemed observed if we inform the customer that the goods are ready for dispatch within the term of delivery.
 Such notification obliges the customer to accept the goods immediately.
 Any changes to the design of the item to be delivered the customer requests during the term of delivery shall interrupt and extend the term of delivery accordingly.

 4.3.
-If the payment mode “Prepayment” is agreed upon, the stated term of delivery will commence upon full receipt of the amount in the account stated by us.
+If the payment mode is “Prepayment”, the stated term of delivery will commence upon full receipt of the amount in the account stated by us.

 4.4.
 We shall be entitled to deliver before the agreed date.
 Partial deliveries and services are admissible to the extent this is reasonable.
 If we are unable to deliver by the agreed date of delivery, we shall be entitled to stipulate a reasonable new term of delivery.